Instructional Model

-All teaching and learning at our GSC is informed by an Instructional Framework which is underpinned by our College Vision and Values.
+All teaching and learning at Greenvale Secondary College is informed by an Instructional Framework which is underpinned by our College Vision and Values.
 The focus is on providing students with a clear learning objective and strategies to measure this at the end of the lesson.

-This model is also supported by the G5 Practice Principles., G5 Classroom Instructional Model, G5 Learner Skills and the G5 Curriculum and Assessment Model.
+This model is also supported by the Practice Principles, LEARN Classroom Instructional Model, Developmental Rubrics and our Curriculum and Assessment Model.

 At Greenvale Secondary College we recognise that being good at securing high standards in literacy and numeracy alone doesn’t guarantee high performance across a broad, rich curriculum.